4nkitd/scripts/README.md

 # >IPI
 THIS Is a complete script uses an api to give a lot of deatils about an ip using the api.
 You just have to tell the ip address

+# >PPC
+PHP Project Creator to shot my time to setup a project.

+# >auto_file_mover
+Auto File Mover is a small script to arrange files inside folders

 # END